The Concept in British Political Thinking and Policy Making 1917-1923

 A Unique Case in Israeli Foreign Relations

-Oded analyses Israel's complex relationship with African countries from the 1950s to the present day in this meticulously researched new book.
-These links fall into three broad phases.
-The first, from the 1950s - the 'honeymoon' period - began as African countries started...
+This meticulously researched new book from author Arye Oded analyzes Israel's complex relationship with African countries from the time period of the 1950s to the present day.
+There are three broad phases.
+The first, from the 1950s-the 'honeymoon' period-began as African countries started...

 Changing Strategic Imperatives